Table of Contents

 One analysis of 84 CBD products sold online showed that 26% of the products contained less CBD than the label said.
 The same analysis showed nearly 43% of the products were underlabled, meaning they contained substantially more CBD than the label said.
-While CBD at higher doses does not appear to have serious negative consequences, these products may also contain higher levels of THC than reported on the label. chronic pain.
+While CBD at higher doses does not appear to have serious negative consequences, these products may also contain higher levels of THC than reported on the label. cbd cream.

 Additionally, a few studies have demonstrated that CBD reduces the psychoactive effects of THC.
 Studies of short-term CBD use show that patients do not experience withdrawal.
 What Health Conditions Can CBD Help With?
 So far, CBD’s effectiveness in the treatment of epilepsy is well-supported by research.
 Other early research suggests that CBD may also help treat schizophrenia and substance use disorders.

 Additionally, using CBD as well as herbs or supplements can make the patient too sleepy.
 Before using any CBD product, consult your doctor.
 Let your doctor know of any medications, herbs, or supplements you are taking, so they can assess if CBD might cause a negative interaction.
-Your doctor will be able to inform you if CBD is a viable option to meet your health goals (view abstract).
+Your doctor will be able to inform you if CBD is a viable option to meet your health goals (neuropathic pain).

 People have long used the cannabis plant for medicinal and recreational purposes.
 Compounds called cannabinoids in the plant are responsible for the effects on the brain, and the two most abundant of these are tetrahydrocannabinol (THC) and cannabidiol (CBD).
 THC and CBD are both psychoactive, but they affect the brain differently.